creativedotdesign/tofino/templates/README.md

 If you want to set both a static Frontpage and a Home page.
 For example you have a blog separate to the main website content and Frontpage.

 Create a page called home.php in the root including header.php and footer.php with a get_template_part pointing to a new template you'd create e.g. `templates/content-page-blog.php`

+## Email templates

+A default template has been provided (email/default-form.html) which is used in the AjaxForm class.
+Customize this html file or create a new file.